Age: 88

 I hope to continue living a life brimming with health and happiness, along with my children.

 In the past, I have been diagnosed with ovarian cancer, thyroid cancer, and breast cancer.
-But I hope to live a healthful life.”
+But I hope to live a healthy life.”

 (Translated from an article Ms. Teramae penned for magazine publication Heiwa Bunka on July 1, 1985.
 Content has been edited for length and clarity.)